ayeso/Private_Mod_Pack/permissions.md

 * Essentia Everything by Qwertygiy - __Allowed to be used in any modpack__ - http://www.minecraftforum.net/topic/1666956-146-147thaumcraft3essentia-everything-232b-keybored-industries-tc3-addons/
 * Extrabees by Binnie - Permitted if Forestry is permitted - http://www.minecraftforum.net/topic/1324321-145sspsmpforestry-extra-bees-141x-dev-build-revolutionize-your-bee-breeding/
 * ExtraBiomesXL by ScottKillen and MisterFiber  - __Spreadsheet__ http://www.minecraftforum.net/topic/1090288-extrabiomesxl-390/
-* Extrautilities by RWTema - _permission pending_ - http://www.minecraftforum.net/topic/1776056-
+* Extrautilities by RWTema - _All modpacks allowed as stated in thread_ - http://www.minecraftforum.net/topic/1776056-
 * ComputerCraft by Dan200	- __Spreadsheet__ http://www.computercraft.info/
 * Factorization by neptunepink - __This mod may be used in modpacks under the following conditions:__ - http://www.minecraftforum.net/topic/1351802-146-factorization-0710/
 * FancyGUI by Michi302 - __http://www.raceinfo.no/temp/friendmod.jpg__ - http://www.minecraftforum.net/topic/1582258